carolinaborim/documentation/source/includes/use_case_scenarios/_use_case_scenarios.md

 ### Request an access token

-The best way of authentication having credentials in a Bearer token format, there is a [code example](https://github.com/agco-fuse/dealership-demo/blob/master/index.js#L17-L30) showing how to do that.
+In order to consume our API, a valid bearer token must be set in the Authorization header of every HTTP request.
+There is a [code example](https://github.com/agco-fuse/dealership-demo/blob/master/index.js#L17-L30) showing how to do that.

 ## Get a list of equipment
 Given I'm a developer with a Bearer token,<br>